-KDB Bank, the Covered Company, was established in April 1, 1954 as a government-owned financial institution pursuant to the KDB Act, as amended.
+KDB Bank, the covered company, was established on April 1, 1954 as a government-owned financial institution pursuant to the Korea Development Bank Act (the "KDB Act"), as amended.
 Since its establishment, KDB Bank has been the leading bank in Korea with respect to the provision of long-term financing for projects designed to assist the nation's economic growth and development.
 The Korean government owns all of its paid-in-capital.
 KDB Bank is located at 14 Eunhaeng-ro, Yeongdeungpo-gu, Seoul, Korea.

 KDB Bank's primary business activities include: (a) corporate banking and restructuring; (b) investment banking; and (c) alternative investments.
-For corporate banking and restructuring, KDB Bank provides loans and trade finance for corporate clients and plays the crucial role in corporate restructuring businesses in Korea.
+For corporate banking and restructuring, KDB Bank provides loans and trade finance for corporate clients and plays a crucial role in the corporate restructuring of businesses in Korea.
 Investment banking's primary services are corporate funding, advisory, mergers and acquisitions, and derivative and FX trading.
 Alternative investments include project finance and private equity businesses.